-- 4.29.1 Ross-on-Wye is currently well-provided with sports fields and facilities, serving not just Ross but a much wider catchment area, although some are not of genuine quality and new developments will increase the need both to improve existing provision and add further provision. - 4.29.2 Open spaces and playing fields (and therefore pavilions etc.) are shown on Figure 13 (p.43) and the facilities (sport as well as other) are shown on the map in the Facilities Report (see 4.27.1 above).
+- 4.27.1 Ross-on-Wye is currently well-provided with sports fields and facilities, serving not just Ross but a much wider catchment area, although some are not of genuine quality and new developments will increase the need both to improve existing provision and add further provision. - 4.27.2 Open spaces and playing fields (and therefore pavilions etc.) are shown on Figure 13 (p.44) and the facilities (sport as well as other) are shown on the map in the Facilities Report (see 4.25 above). - 4.27.3 This is an important issue, hence this separate section, but it is adequately covered by Core Strategy Policies OS1 and OS2, so no separate policy is included here.

-4.30 Health Provision
+4.28 Health Provision